ska-telescope/ska-low-cbf-fw-corr/README.md

 * 0.0.4 -
     * Multi-packet DATA Heap added to support greater than 16x16
     * Timestamping update for Epoch Offset calculation.
+    * Add mechanism for rate control for all three SPEAD packets.
 * 0.0.3 -
     * IPv4 checksum bug fix.
 * 0.0.2 -